tklebel/data-sharing-policies/analysis/01-analyse-baseline.md

 :::

+All plotted data represents the average over 50 runs per condition.

 # Effect of grant size

 ::: {.cell}